 So, I’m up and out; now it’s time to get stuff done.
 As we’re edging towards the end of term, I can feel my deadlines creeping up.
 Of course, uni wouldn’t be uni without a constantly growing to-do list, but don’t let this put you off!
 Once you’re in the swing of things, keeping organised is a breeze; I could do it with my eyes closed… I wish I could say the same for all the reading, but I haven’t quite mastered that.

 For the next couple of hours I organise my lecture notes from the week, prioritise work to do, and of course, read (with my eyes open, sadly).
-There are so many places to study – the library, departmental areas and cafes – but today I kept it simple and worked in my room.
+There are so many places to study – the library and cafes – but today I kept it simple and worked in my room.
 If I find myself getting distracted here, I have no excuse not to move!

 14:00 – 15:00: Time for the last lecture of the week